-We believe that Creatures is probably the only commercial product available that allows home users to interact with artificial autonomous agents whose behavior is controlled by genetically-specified neural networks interacting with a genetically-specified biochemical system.
+We believe that Creatures is probably the only commercial product available that allows home users to interact with artificial autonomous agents, whose behavior is controlled by genetically-specified neural networks interacting with a geneticallyspecified biochemical system, and to breed successive generations of those agents.
 As the creatures are responsible for coordinating perception and action for extended periods of time, and for maintaining sufficient internal energy to survive and mature to the point where they are capable of sexual reproduction, it could plausibly be argued that they are instances of "strong" artificial life, i.e. that they exhibit the necessary and sufficient conditions to be described as an instance of life.
 Naturally, formulating such a list of conditions raises a number of philosophical difficulties, and we do not claim here that the creatures are alive.
 Rather, we note that the philosophical debate concerning the possibility of, and requirements for, strong artificial life, will be raised in the minds of many of the users of Creatures.
-As such, the "general public" will be engaging with artificial life technologies in a more complete manner when using
+For further discussion of the philosophy of artificial life, see the collection edited by Boden (1996).
+As such, the "general public" will be engaging with artificial life technologies in a more complete manner when using Creatures than when using any other entertainment software with which we are familiar.

-Creatures than when using the other products mentioned in Section 2.2.
-Furthermore, if we assume that each user runs 5 to 10 creatures at a time, then after a few months of reasonable sales around the world, it is possible that there will be millions, or even tens of millions, of creatures existing in the "cyberspace" provided by the machines of the global Creatures user community.
-In this sense, the user community will be helping to create a "digital biodiversity reserve" similar to that advocated by T.Ray in his ongoing work on NetTierra, a major global Artificial Life research experiment (Ray 1994,1996).
-If we choose to, we can monitor the evolution of particular features in groups of creatures: on a local scale there may be little variation, but national or global comparisons may reveal divergent evolutionary paths.
-Also, because the creatures can learn within their lifetimes, both from humans and from other creatures, it should be possible to study the spread of "culture" or the emergence of "dialects" as creatures, moved from machine to machine via electronic mail, teach each other behaviors or language variants.
-In this sense, Creatures users could be considered to be taking part in an international Artificial-Life science experiment.
-Hopefully, they will also be having fun.
+Furthermore, if we assume that each user runs 5 to 10 creatures at a time, then with sales of 400,000 units there could currently be up to four million creatures existing in the "cyberspace" provided by the machines of the global Creatures user community.
+Continued growth of the global creatures population, to figures measured in tens of millions, is possible.
+In this sense, the user community will be helping to create a "digital biodiversity reserve" or "global digital ecosystem" similar to that advocated by T. S. Ray in his ongoing work on NetTierra, a major global Artificial Life research experiment (Ray 1994, 1996): this is an issue we discuss at length in (Cliff and Grand, 1998).
+Already, approximately 200 independent web-sites have been created by Creatures enthusiasts, several of these concentrate on "genetic engineering" to create new breeds of creature.
+If we chose to, we could monitor the evolution of particular features in groups of creatures: on a local scale there may be little variation, but national or global comparisons may reveal divergent evolutionary paths.
+Also, because the creatures can learn within their lifetimes, both from humans and from other creatures, it should be possible to study the spread of "culture" or the emergence of "dialects" as creatures, moved from machine to machine via electronic mail or web uploads and downloads, teach each other behaviors or language variants.
+In this sense, it seems reasonable to consider the world-wide community of Creatures users as taking part in an international Artificial Life science experiment.
+Hopefully, they are also having fun.